 - How to prepare for the implementation of the Building Safety Act

 - Next steps for upcoming enforcement and regulations

 - How to factor in costs for new developments and remediations on existing buildings

 - Which bodies will enforce regulation and policy changes?

 The wide-ranging implications of the Building Safety Act will require effective recording of processes and new roles and responsibilities for duty holders.
 This conference will provide guidance to improve accountability from the registration, design and construction phases through to the management and remediation of existing buildings.

-You will hear from Lord Stephen Greenhalgh, Minister of State for Building Safety and Fire on the next steps for the Building Safety Act.
-Hear from the DLUHC on the implementation of the Act.
+Hear from the DLUHC on the implementation of the Building Safety Act.
 The Head of Building Safety at Homes England will discuss available funding and recommendations for local authorities and housing associations.

 Best practice perspectives will be shared from legal, design and development experts – attend to hear their expert advice on how to improve transparency and compliance.